 In this indirect revascularization procedure, several small holes (burr holes) are drilled into the skull.
 This allows blood vessels from the scalp to grow into the brain to provide a new blood supply.

-There is no drug available to treat moyamoya disease.
-However, some medications are used to treat side effects or prevent complications.
-These should only be used under a neurosurgeon’s supervision.
+Currently, no drugs are available to treat moyamoya disease, but some medications can treat side effects or prevent complications.

-Recovery depends on many factors, such as how far moyamoya disease has progressed before treatment, the patient’s overall health status, and how quickly revascularization (new blood supply) takes place.
+Recovery depends on many factors, such as how far moyamoya disease has progressed before treatment, the patient’s overall health status and how quickly revascularization (establishment of a new blood supply) takes place.

-Generally, patients are in the hospital three to five days, and can often resume their regular activities after two to six weeks of recovery.
-Even though symptoms may improve right away after treatment, it can take six to 12 months for new vessels to develop completely.
+Generally, patients are in the hospital three to five days and can often resume regular activities within two to six weeks.
+Even though symptoms may improve right away after treatment, it can take 6 to 12 months for new vessels to develop completely.